Suprajna/Suprajna/README.md

 ### Hi, I am Suprajna 👋

-🔹 Passionate about building secure and scalable web applications 🔹 Skilled in .NET, full-stack development, and secure coding practices 🔹 Always eager to learn, collaborate, and contribute to exciting projects 📫 How to reach me: suprajnaks@gmail.com
+🔹 Passionate about building secure and scalable web applications.
+🔹 Skilled in .NET, full-stack development, and secure coding practices.
+🔹 Always eager to learn, collaborate, and contribute to exciting projects.
+📫 How to reach me: suprajnaks@gmail.com.